 LinkedIn Jobs: If you’ve already got a LinkedIn profile (and you really should), don’t just let it sit there.
 Networking goes a long way in the freelance world, and LinkedIn is a great resource to do some networking through common connections.

 While you’re doing that networking, check out the Jobs section and sign up for email alerts when jobs are posted that match your interests.
-Many will be location-based, but who’s to say you can’t approach these employers with a proposal for freelance services?
+Many will be location-based, but who’s to say you can’t approach these employers with a proposal for freelance writing services?
 Maybe they need someone to fill the gap in the hiring interim, or maybe the job could just as easily be done remotely but they hadn’t considered that.